Duals Demonstration CY2013 Payment Rates to Integrated Care Organizations (ICOs) — Revised August 2013

 - MMPI Report Announcement (PDF)

-- Dual Eligibles in Massachusetts: A Profile of Health Care Services and Spending for Non-Elderly Adults Enrolled in Medicare and Medicai (PDF)
+- Dual Eligibles in Massachusetts: A Profile of Health Care Services and Spending for Non-Elderly Adults Enrolled in Both Medicare and Medicaid (PDF and PPT)

 CMS July 8, 2011 (State Medicaid Director) SMD Letter